ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 violate;**^[21]{.underline}^** how much more so when one's actions would cause many other Jewish people to sin as well?

-*"Why did \[HaKadosh Baruch Hu\] elevate Aharon and his sons to \[the station of Kehunah\]?
-Rabbi Mani of She'av and Rabbi Yehoshua of Sichnin said in the name of Rabbi Levi, when Yisrael sought to commit that act
-\[i.e. make the golden calf\] they said to Aharon: 'Get up, make us a god' (Shmot 32:1) ...
-Know that \[the nation\] killed Hur, for Moshe told them before he ascended the mountain: 'Aharon and Hur are here with you; anyone who has some legal matter can come before them' (Shmot 24:14), but after \[Moshe\] descended, you find that Hur is not referred to as either living or dead.
+*"Why did HaKadosh Baruch Hu elevate Aharon and his sons to the station of Kehunah?
+Rabbi Mani of She'av and Rabbi Yehoshua of Sichnin said in the name of Rabbi Levi, when Yisrael sought to commit that act i.e. make the golden calf they said to Aharon: 'Get up, make us a god' (Shmot 32:1) ...
+Know that the nation killed Hur, for Moshe told them before he ascended the mountain: 'Aharon and Hur are here with you; anyone who has some legal matter can come before them' (Shmot 24:14), but after Moshe descended, you find that Hur is not referred to as either living or dead.
 What does it say: 'And Moshe said to Aharon, what did this people do to you, that you have brought a great sin upon them' (ibid.
-32:21) - therefore, \[conclude that\] they must have killed Hur.*
+32:21) - therefore, conclude that they must have killed Hur.*

 *'Aharon saw, and built an altar before it' (Shmot 32:5).
 Immediately he took a good ornament and threw it into the fire, as it says: 'I threw it into the fire and this calf came out' (Shmot 32:24).
-Aharon was afraid that HaKadosh Baruch Hu's heart held something against him \[for making the golden calf\].
+Aharon was afraid that HaKadosh Baruch Hu's heart held something against him for making the golden calf.
 Therefore HaKadosh Baruch Hu said to Moshe: 'This is the thing that you should do for them, to sanctify them as priests before Me', in order to raise up and make great Aharon and his sons for the Kehunah Gedolah, since it was known before Him that Aharon had acted